ldumont/kibana/README.md

 Since Kibana3 is deprecated, any contribution to this fork can simply be done using a pull request

+This fork is based on minimal changes to the original kibana code, by injecting a layer of translation that handle the requests before they leave to the elasticsearch server.
+A different fork can be found at [https://github.com/immunochomik/kibana3]here that is based on changing the kibana 3 code to work with the new elasticsearch 2 sdk.

 # Kibana

 __NOTE__: You have reached the Kibana 3 repository.